Marietta, Georgia: Civil War

 By the time the Civil War began in 1861, Marietta had recovered from the fires.

 In April 1862, James Andrews, a civilian working with the Union Army, came to Marietta, along with a small party of Union soldiers dressed in civilian clothing.
 The group spent the night in the Fletcher House hotel (later known as the Kennesaw House and now the home of the Marietta Museum of History) located immediately in front of the Western and Atlantic Railroad.
 Andrews and his men, who later became known as the Raiders, planned to seize a train and proceed north toward the city of Chattanooga, destroying the railroad on their way.
 They hoped, in so doing, to isolate Chattanooga from Atlanta and bring about the downfall of the Confederate stronghold.
 The Raiders boarded a waiting train on the morning of April 12, 1862, along with other passengers.
 Shortly after, the train made a scheduled stop in the town of Big Shanty, now known as Kennesaw.
 When the other passengers alighted for breakfast, Andrews and the Raiders stole the engine and the car behind it, which carried the fuel.
 The engine, called The General, and Andrews' Raiders had begun the episode now known as the Great Locomotive Chase.
 Andrews and the Raiders failed in their mission.
 He and all of his men were caught within two weeks, including two men who had arrived late and missed the hijacking.
 All were tried as spies, convicted and hanged.

-General William Tecumseh Sherman invaded the town during the Atlanta Campaign in summer 1864.
+General William Tecumseh Sherman invaded the town during the Atlanta campaign in summer 1864.
 In November 1864, General Hugh Kilpatrick set the town ablaze, the first strike in Sherman's March to the Sea.
 Sherman's troops crossed the Chattahoochee River at a shallow section known as the Palisades, after burning the Marietta Paper Mills near the mouth of Sope Creek.

 The Marietta Confederate Cemetery, with the graves of over 3,000 Confederate soldiers killed during the Battle of Atlanta, is located in the city.

+Education

 In 1892, the city established a public school system.
-It included a Marietta High School for white students.
+It included a Marietta High School and Waterman Street School for white students.
+A school for black students was also created on Lemon Street.
 The state of Georgia did not provide a high school for black students until 1924 when Booker T. Washington High School (Georgia) opened in Atlanta, after decades of black citizens requesting educational resources.